-Wave-Style Grab Bar - It is similar to a straight grab bar but with a hint of wave design that adds aesthetics to the pole.
+Wave-Style Grab Bar – Similar to a straight grab bar but with a wave design that adds aesthetics to the pole.

-Grab Bar Accent Ring - This partial circle grab bar with a one portion missing is usually placed around shower knobs and taps.
-It supports the user while adjusting or tuning the knob on and off..
+Grab Bar Accent Ring – This partial circle grab bar is usually placed around shower knobs and taps.
+It’s designed to support the user while adjusting or tuning the knob on and off.

-Wall to Floor Grab Bars - This is a 90° grab bar commonly fitted near the commodes or entrances.
+Wall to Floor Grab Bars – This is a 90° grab bar commonly fitted near the WC’s or entrances.

-Corner Grab Bars - This is another 90° bar designed to be fitted on the corners to help the disabled person move around the bathroom.
+Corner Grab Bars – This is another 90° bar designed to be fitted on corners to help with safe and independent movement around the bathroom.

 Suction Cup Grab Bar – This is a portable grab bar with a switch that locks it into the wall using a suction cup.